-To fulfill the purposes of Jesus Christ in the world (as listed in "Design and Purpose of the Church"), each member of the church (spiritual family) needs two kinds of relationships.
+God, through Jesus, designed the church to express his love to a broken world (as described in "Design and Purpose of the Church").
+To do this, each member of the church (spiritual family) needs two kinds of relationships.
 Jesus described these kinds of relationships in John 17 when he was praying to his Father about the future of his disciples and all who would believe in him.

-1. Close, growing relationship with the Lord - to be united as one 2.
+1. Close, growing relationship with the Lord Jesus - to be united as one 2.
 Close, growing relationships with other believers in Christ - to be united as one

+The primary quality of these relationships is love.
 God has designed us to help each other with both kinds of relationships.
 To do this, he has given us a variety of instructions.